Moody's beats estimates even as costs rise

 Moody's said it did not buy back any stock in the quarter, but issued 2.6 million shares to pay employees.
 The company said it had 224.7 million shares outstanding at the end of March, about 1 percent fewer than a year earlier.

-(Reporting by David Henry in New York; Editing by Lisa Von Ahn, Dave Zimmerman)
+(Reporting by David Henry in New York; Editing by Lisa Von Ahn)